craftcms/docs/docs/4.x/testing/framework/mocking.md

 <hr>

-Let's say you have a module/plugin called `Mailchimp` that facilitates an integration between Craft and Mailchimp.
+Let’s say you have a module/plugin called `Mailchimp` that facilitates an integration between Craft and Mailchimp.
 For this integration you may need to create a method called `getUsersFromMailchimp` that makes a GET request to Mailchimp.
 Now in your test, you don’t want to *actually* make a GET request to the Mailchimp servers.
-Let's say all requests to the Mailchimp servers are done via a [service](../../extend/services.md) called `Externals`
+Let’s say all requests to the Mailchimp servers are done via a [service](../../extend/services.md) called `Externals`